Using R inside of Conda¶

 Whilst it may be tempting to install packages within the R shell running inside

-module or RStudio OnDemand, it is best to try to avoid this.
-This might install
+or RStudio OnDemand, it is best to try to avoid this.
+This might install those

-already contain packages that have been compiled and installed using the R
+packages that have been compiled and installed using the R module or RStudio.

 The issue here is that the compilation environment inside your Conda environment is likely to be markedly different from that of the R module or RStudio, particularly if you have loaded additional modules and compiled and installed packages in your personal library.
 There will be different versions of key packages and libraries such as GCC, and all sorts of issues can arise.